ottoblep/tsn-5g-testbench/readme.md

 ### 3. Register UE
 #### 3.1 Go to the free5gc webui at `localhost:5000`
-#### 3.2 Create a new subscriber with the imsi specified in the config files.
+#### 3.2 Create a new subscriber
+Enter all the parameters specified in `config/nrue.uicc.conf`\
+Leave everything else on default.
 #### 3.3 Restart all containers